Evig pint

-Evig pint (English: Eternally Tormented) is the second studio album by Norwegian alternative rock group Kaizers Orchestra, recorded in November and December 2002 and released on 3 February 2003.
+Evig pint (English: Eternally Tormented) is the second studio album by Norwegian alternative rock band Kaizers Orchestra, released on 3 February 2003.

 Background

 After the release of the best-selling Ompa til du dør, and the EPs Død manns tango and Mann mot mann, the band started writing new material.
-"Die Polizei" was played in late 2001, although part of the plot of the following album, Maestro, rather than Evig pint.
 In February 2002, the band debuted the song "Salt og pepper" and continued to play it throughout 2002.
-Some new compositions were mentioned in interviews, called "Brolins Box Arrangement" and "Tyster".
-However, these were never mentioned again or played live.
 Nothing new surfaced until the band played "Djevelens orkester" once in fall 2002.
 Shortly after, in November, the recording sessions for the new album started.
-The sessions ended in December.
-A minimal amount of news about the new album surfaced, on their site and in newspapers and magazines.
+Nearing the end of 2002, Kaizers Orchestra spoke about the new album.
+It was to be called Evig pint, and was due for release on 3 February 2003.